pajhiwo/python_help/pyenv.md

 ## Pyenv
 Allows to install and use additional version of python.
-If you have old version of python on yor OS do not u
+If you have old version of python on yor OS do not upgrade (as OS may use system wide version for many apps), just install pyenv.

 ### Supported OS
 * Linux